flaviut/scopefun-software/README.md

 - WX
 - libusb

-Building is fairly typical for cmake:
+Once you have this stuff, building is fairly typical for cmake:

 ```console
 $ mkdir -p cmake-build-debug